arananet/Unamiga_Reloaded/README.md

 # Unamiga Reloaded
 This main repo contains the lastest binary cores available in UA2 format and usb controller firmware for the Unamiga Reloaded.
+These cores are also compatible with the Unamiga ITX.

 The USB controller firmware has his own custom readme for upgrade instructions.